Armored Core: Gameplay

 Within the core games of the franchise, the gameplay is generally focused on the player taking the role of a mech-piloting mercenary, taking on missions for various clients and gaining currency from completing them.
 Missions can involve multiple objectives and pit the player against computer controlled opponents, some of which pilot mechs as well.
-Upon completion of a mission, the operating costs of the mech, such as repairs and ammunition, are deducted from the total earnings of the player.
-If the player loses a mission, those same deductions occur from the player's direct balance.
+Upon completion of a mission, the operating costs of the mech, such as repairs and ammunition, are deducted from the total earnings of the player, as well as compensation for destroying valuable objects within the mission area.
+Likewise, if the player loses a mission, those same deductions occur from the player's direct balance.

-The game's mechs, called Armored Cores, are highly customizable with hundreds of parts and weapons that can be purchased from an in-game shop or by fulfilling certain requirements.
-Different parts can provide gameplay advantages in certain terrains or against certain enemies, which forces the player to put thought into how to approach the construction of their mech.
-Many of the franchise's games feature a branching storyline where taking on certain missions can block off others, with consequences of a player's decision in mission being relayed to them at the end of a mission.
+The game's mechs, called Armored Cores (or ACs for short), are highly customizable with hundreds of parts and weapons that can be purchased from an in-game shop (and equally sold back to the shop at full price) or by fulfilling certain requirements.
+Different parts can provide gameplay advantages in certain terrains or against certain enemies, which forces the player to put thought into how to approach the construction of their mech as each sortie often has different obstacles and hazards to overcome.
+The customization of Armored Cores is strictly limited by multiple factors such as the maximum weight load of their leg parts carrying the overall weight of every equipped part attached to it, and the energy output of their generators supplying power to all equipped parts of the AC.
+As such, an Armored Core's performance varies depending on the parts that compose it, as an over-equipped AC becomes overburdened and performs slower in combat, while a lightweight AC yields faster speed and quicker responses to enemy fire at the cost of defensive and offensive counter-measures.

+Many of the franchise's games feature a branching storyline where taking on certain missions can block off others, with consequences of a player's decision in a mission being relayed to them at the end of a mission.
+Certain games require multiple playthroughs to access additional contents, such as missions inaccessible during the initial playthrough, and even different endings that add additional lore and context to the games.

 An Arena mode introduced in Armored Core: Project Phantasma gave players the opportunity to fight opponents outside of missions for additional rewards.
 Project Phantasma also introduced the import feature, allowing players to retain their progress from a previous entry when starting a new one.
-This import feature would become a mainstay of the franchise, with "expansion" titles like Silent Line: Armored Core allowing for importing save data.
+This import feature would become a mainstay of the franchise, with "expansion" titles like Silent Line: Armored Core allowing for importing saved data.